kevinramage/mockDesigner/doc/authentication.md

 # Authentication
-Mock Designer propose a solution to simuate the service authentication easily.
+Mock Designer propose a solution to simulate the service authentication easily.
+**Documentation not ready**

 ## Basic authentication